JohnKeysCloud/odin-computer-science/misc-notes/complexity/time-complexity.md

 - The outer loop iterates 100 times.
 - The inner loop iterates 7 times.

 * For the second loop, the number of steps required to reach a certain size of dataset gets smaller as teh dataset is halved (or reduced by a constant fraction) in each step.
-The base of the logarithm corresponds to the division facotr; in this case, doubling corresponds to a base-2 logarithm.
+The base of the logarithm corresponds to the division factor; in this case, doubling corresponds to a base-2 logarithm.
 * The key insight here is that the efficiency comes from not having to perform operations on every single element linearly.
 Instead, by exploiting this kind of exponential reduction, the algorithm reduces the number of operations needed to reach its goal, leading to faster execution times for large datasets compared to purely linear approaches.
-* Reminder: mergeSort has big O(n log(n)) time complexity.
+* Reminder: `mergeSort` has big O(n log(n)) time complexity.

 // > ----------------------------------------------------------------------------------------------------------

 * Quick reminders:
-  - Looping through 2 seperate arrays one after another = O(a + b) Any step that happens one after another, we add them => +
+  - Looping through 2 separate arrays one after another = O(a + b) Any step that happens one after another, we add them => +
-  - Looping through 2 nested seperate arrays = O (a * b) Any step that is nested, we multiply them => *
+  - Looping through 2 nested separate arrays = O (a * b) Any step that is nested, we multiply them => *

 * Loops using same input:
   - Looping through same array one after another => O(n + n) => O(2n) => O(n) or Linear Time.